-To group objects manually, select the objects on the diagram canvas, then click the 11 button on the tool bar and choose Group Selected in the drop-down menu.
+To group objects manually, select the objects on the diagram canvas, then click the "" button on the tool bar and choose Group Selected in the drop-down menu.
 Inclusive groups are allowed.

-To ungroup objects, select the group on the diagram canvas, then click the selected in the drop-down menu.
+To ungroup objects, select the group on the diagram canvas, then click the south on the tool bar and choose Ungroup Selected in the drop-down menu.